NickTheSecurityDude/ec2-mitre-attack-workshop/README.md

 Now with the data from Scout Suite and Cloud Mapper try to move laterally within the AWS account.

+Pay particular attention to the resources ScoutSuite identitifed as vulnerable.

 ## Step 5 - Privilege Escalation